 Science data that have been identified through a Portal search may be retrieved in a number of ways.
 The best method of retrieval is largely a matter of user convenience, although fulfilling requests for very large volumes of data on hard media requires special effort.
-Anonymous users may access public datasets in MAST without registering and without logging in.
-But only authenticated and authorized users may access data within the exclusive access period.
+Anonymous users may search for and retrieve public datasets in MAST without registering and without logging in, but only authenticated and authorized users may retrieve data within the applicable exclusive access period.
 Retrieving contemporaneous JWST engineering data requires users to be logged in to MAST.
 See the Data Access Policy for details and information on data access restrictions.

 The MAST Portal interface requires that pop-up blockers be disabled for the domain: https://mast.stsci.edu/ in order to download data.
 Check the documentation for your browser to determine how this is done, and be alert for notifications from the browser that popups are being blocked.
 In many cases it simply requires giving approval for popups when you are asked.

 There are multiple ways in which data of interest may be identified.
 These include:

 - following a link in a notification message (note the Portal notification icon: ) as generated with a data subscription,

 - by using a direct URL that was saved from a prior search by you or a colleague (e.g., by using the link icon),

 - by performing a search with a script using a MAST programmatic interface (API)

 See the article on Data Discovery for details.

 Science observations and ancillary data of interest, identified with the MAST Data Discovery Portal, may be retrieved using one of the methods summarized below.
 Retrieving engineering data via the Portal is analogous, but with some restrictions.
 For detailed instructions, see the following tutorials: